Fan Ownership

 Approximately 90% of the voting rights of Darlington FC are owned by DFCSG.
 The remaining 10% of the voting rights are owned by individual shareholders (maximum individual stake is <5% of the total voting rights).
 Consequently, DFCSG has a controlling interest in Darlington FC.
 Therefore, Darlington FC is a subsidiary of DFCSG.

-At the DFCSG AGM, members elect a new DFCSG Board.
-Members also vote to mandate which way the DFCSG Board should vote at the subsequent Darlington FC AGM (eg, re-election of Darlington FC Directors).
+At the DFCSG AGM, members (Owners) elect a new DFCSG Board.
+Also, in advance of the Darlington FC AGM, the DFCSG Board will seek a mandate from members on which way the DFCSG Board should vote at the Darlington FC AGM eg re-election of Darlington FC Directors.
+This will be done by way of an online poll.

 Darlington FC Board currently has five Directors (the Articles of Association make provision for a maximum of six Directors), one of which is DFCSG as 'Corporate Director', who is normally represented by the DFCSG Chair.
 The DFCSG representative has a voice in the collective decisions made by the Darlington FC Board and is therefore integral to the day-to-day running of the Football Club.